Warm Days and Cool Nights through Friday

 Public Health Alert, October 2014: A bat recently removed from an area along the Colorado River within Grand Canyon National Park has tested positive for rabies.
 Any persons having physical contact with bats in the park, please follow this link.
 More »

-Grand Canyon National Park to Waive Entrance Fees for Veterans Day 2011
+Grand Canyon National Park to Waive Entrance Fees for Veterans Day Weekend 2012

 Contact: Shannan Marcak, 928-638-7958

-This year, the fee free designation will apply to the entire Veteran's Day weekend, Friday, Saturday and Sunday, November 11 - 13.
-Visitors who arrive on November 11, 12 or 13 will be allowed to enter the park free of charge.
-Those who plan to spend time in the park beyond November 13 will need to pay the regular entrance fee for the remainder of their stay.
+The fee free designation applies to the entire weekend, Saturday, Sunday and Monday, November 10 - 12.
+Visitors who arrive on November 10, 11 or 12 will be allowed to enter the park free of charge.
+Those who plan to enter (or re-enter) the park after November 12 will be charged the regular entrance fee.

 For more on what there is to see and do in Grand Canyon National Park, please visit the park's web site at www.nps.gov/grca.
 For more on national park fee free days, go to www.nps.gov/findapark/feefreeparks.htm.